Pedro Lima (footballer, born 2003)

-Pedro Lima Barros (born 27 March 2003), known as Pedro Lima, is a Brazilian footballer who plays as a defensive midfielder for Primeira Liga club AVS.
+Pedro Lima Barros (born 27 March 2003), known as Pedro Lima, is a Brazilian footballer who plays as a defensive midfielder for Primeira Liga club Sporting CP.

 Club career

 Born in Brasília, Federal District, Pedro Lima moved to São José dos Campos, São Paulo at the age of ten, and joined Palmeiras' youth setup in 2016, aged 12.
 On 15 September 2022, he renewed his contract until the end of 2024.

 Pedro Lima made his first team debut on 5 April 2023, coming on as a second-half substitute for Mayke in a 3–1 away loss against Bolívar, for the year's Copa Libertadores.

 On 23 August 2023, Pedro Lima signed for EFL Championship club Norwich City on loan until the end of the English football season.